Kathmandu to Luxury Lhasa

 Kathmandu was mellow but fun, Lhasa was a life of luxury and huge meals

 Our expedition begins in the historic and peaceful city of Kathmandu; if you have been reading the international press you might wonder about the peaceful bit, but we can assure you it is.
 The rest of the country (apart from the Everest region) is suffering a Maoist insurgency, a small number of hardcore fighters making a lot of trouble.
-See our Political and security assessment for Nepal for some background.

 You can only be sure someone is on the expedition when the money is paid; Sukhi Sukhwinder from the Punjab, India, arrived on 30 March, paid that afternoon, we processed her expedition permit from scratch on the 31st and she left Kathmandu with the crew on the 1st of April - the Explore Himalaya office is efficient!

 The crew and Sukhi left earlier than our original plan because there were rumours of a strike on the road from the 2nd to the 12th of April so Jamie sent the crew in early.

 Always pleasant, we took it easy here with only a few beers at lunch time and no late nights (Jamie's 5am just before everyone arrived doesn't count).
 The first sickness was Jamie, Kathmandu resident, but the drugs may have worked, or else evenings at Sam's and New Orleans: